 When you start working on a film project, it won’t be long before talent and crew details are exchanged.
 You’ll want to store this information in a film crew list template so it’ll be easy to search and share this information with your team.

-Production contact lists tend to be pretty simple (name, role, email, phone), but what about all the other details you’ll need to commonly keep track of for cast and crew (i.e. day rates, paperwork status, agent contact info, wardrobe sizes, etc.)?
+Production contact lists tend to be pretty simple (name, role, email, phone).
+But what about all the other details you’ll need to commonly keep track of for cast and crew (i.e. day rates, paperwork status, agent contact info, wardrobe sizes, etc.)?
 How about vendors, props, or rentals?

-We’re going to take it a step further.
 Whether you’re looking for a simple production contact list template, or a more in-depth booking sheet to track the finer details — we’ve got you covered.
 Our booking sheet comes with the following sheets:

 - Film Crew List Template (including list of film crew positions)